saadaoui-salah/My-New-Portofolio/README.md

 # My Portofolio
-This is my personel website i build it with react and django and use a rest api for communication between the front-end and the backend
+This is my personel website i build it with react and django using rest api for communication between the front-end and the backend
 ## Usage: